 Tracks like “Love For Sale” showcase Cannonball’s bebop roots with “Bird-like” improvisations.

 A.B.
-Spellman, NPR’s Basic Jazz Record Library commentator, noted that the solo exchange between Adderley and Davis on Autumn Leaves was the “kind of antiphony, that call and response that was at the very root of jazz.”
+Spellman, NPR’s Basic Jazz Record Library commentator, noted that the solo exchange between Cannonball Adderley and Miles Davis on Autumn Leaves was the “kind of antiphony, that call and response that was at the very root of jazz.”

 Nancy Wilson and Cannonball Adderley (1962)

-Released September 1, 1962, on Capitol Records, this album has Cannonball on alto sax, Nat Adderley on cornet, Sam Jones playing bass, Joe Zawinul on piano and Louis Hayes on drums.
+Released September 1, 1962, on Capitol Records, this album has Cannonball on alto sax, brother Nat Adderley on cornet, Sam Jones playing bass, Joe Zawinul on piano and Louis Hayes on drums.

 Before you gloss over this one as ‘easy listening’ or disregard it because it’s vocal-heavy, consider this: not only was Cannonball a master on the alto sax but he was savvy at discovering talent and jazz singer Nancy Wilson was one such find.